Physical Address

 Dorchester Center, MA 02124

-Even a single weak point — one careless click — can lead to massive data exposure.
+Even a single weak point — one careless click — can lead to large-scale data exposure.

-Implement multi-factor authentication (MFA) wherever possible.
-Even if a password is stolen, MFA can prevent unauthorized access.
+Multi-factor authentication (MFA) adds an extra layer of security.
+Even if a password is compromised, additional verification can prevent unauthorized access.

 Imagine a healthcare provider storing patient records without encryption.